Gael-Lopes-Da-Silva/tiny.brainfuck/README.md

 ---

 <p align="center">
-    :gear: This is my own implementation of the [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) programming language in C#.
+    :gear: This is my own implementation of the <a href="https://en.wikipedia.org/wiki/Brainfuck">brainfuck</a> programming language in C#.
 </p>

 ---